About B5 Foundation

 In 2018, the B5 Foundation will also begin outreach to San Diego area high schools to inform guidance counselors, students, and parents about the college access mentoring program which offers access to a cost-free associates degree through a partnering institution.
 Eligible students will be trained through a partnering organization to provide home health care, placed into the UDWA matching program and have the opportunity to earn a wage while attending college.
 The B5 Foundation will also work to create employment partnerships with Molina and Kaiser for students participating in the program.

 There are 2 great ways to get involved.
 Volunteers are always appreciated, from serving food to participating in our culinary arts training programs, to office help.
 In addition, we can use donations of any size, small or large.
+The B5 Foundation is a 501(c)(3) non-profit organization (Tax ID# 81-5259849).
+Your contribution is tax deductible to the extent allowed by law.
 Please contact us or call us at (619) 814-3305 for further details!

 For more information, or to support the goals of the B5 Foundation, please contact us.